BMW X5 owners have reported 25 problems related to automatic transmission (under the power train category).

 See all problems of the 2002 BMW X5.

-The vehicle involved was a 2001 BMW X5.
-The vehicle identification number (VIN) of this BMW X5 is WBAFB33551_.
 While parked, the automatic transmission shift lever moved into the reverse position, but the car failed to move with the lever in that position.
 We changed the position of the shift lever several times always going back to reverse, but the car would never move when in reverse.
-This problem occurred on 06/30/2006.

 Dsc, brakes, abs, check engine lights on.
 Vehicle loses power, enters limp mode.

 2001 BMW X5 4.
 4l - 80.
 K miles (maintained as instructed by dealer) reverse has gone out.
 Seems numerous forums repeat the same problems over & over again.
 BMW &/or transmission supplier should be responsible as it seems this happens more often than not.
 Repair cost b/t $$$5-7k.
 Merry christmas. . . . .

 Transmission chip keeps failing, causing transmission to loose first, second the fifth gears.
 Vehicle has been taken to dealer 4 times for this problem.

 While driving 70 mph vehicle stalled.
 Driver was able to pull over.
 Vehicle taken to the dealer for inspection, and mechanic determined that transmission needed to be replaced.